antero10/DockTweet/README.md

 # Instructions

-# 1 Create twitter app
+# 1 Create a twitter app
 To use this docker you need to create an app on [Twitter](https://apps.twitter.com/) to provide app key

-# 2 Build docker
+# 2 Pull Image
-Build docker `docker build -t docktweet .`
+`docker pull antero/docktweet`

 # 3 Run docker